-Do you have a fond memory of growing up in Cabarrus and/or southern Rowan County (CabRow)?
+Do you have a fond memory of growing up in Cabarrus and/or Rowan County (CabRow)?
 A favorite place?
 Artifacts of times past?
 Please share them with KAA-MaCC!

 Stories may be edited for length or clarity and will be posted as space permits.
 Not all stories will be posted.
 You may choose to share your story without having it considered for posting.
 Your story may be considered for posting by sending the following required Information:

 4. Tell Us Your CabRow Story (attach a document or photograph to accompany your story)

 (a) I would like my story to be considered for publication.

 (b) I want to share my story with KAA-MaCC, but do not wish to have it published.

 By submitting the above-mentioned information (#1-#6), you are giving the Kannapolis African-American Museum and Cultural Center, Inc. permission to use, on our website and/or in printed materials, the information and materials you are submitting.
 You are further certifying that you are the Owner of these materials and have the authority to grant this consent.

 Date: ________________________ Signature: _________________________________________________________________

 You can download the fillable-PDF Submission Form by clicking here.

 Forward Your Story to Submit: Mail your information for"Sharing CabRow Stories" to KAA-MaCC, Inc., Post Office Box 494, Kannapolis, NC 28082-0494.
 You can also send the above-requested information via email to email@example.com.